acdh-oeaw/dse-static-cookiecutter/README.md

 ```

 - change into the new created repo, by default `$ cd dse-static`
-- Run `./shellscripts.dse-gen.py` with the correct parameter
+- Run `./shellscripts/dse-gen.py` with the correct parameter.
-- DSE-Cookiecutter Setup Guide

   This script facilitates the setup process for DSE-Cookiecutter in an OS-agnostic manner.

-Below are the available actions and their descriptions:
+  Below are the available parameters and their descriptions:

       Download Dependencies (dd):
-        Downloads required dependencies including imprint XML files, Saxon HE (Home Edition), and optionally, the static search tool along with its stopwords list.
+          Downloads required dependencies including imprint XML files, Saxon HE (Home Edition),
+          and optionally, the static search tool along with its stopwords list.
       Build Index (bi):
           Initiates the process to build the static-search index based on the configured settings.
       Fetch Data (fd):
           Fetches transcriptions from the specified data repository.

   Usage:

-css

       python script.py -a [action]

   Options:

       -a, --action: Specifies the action to execute.
           Choices: "dd" (Download Dependencies), "bi" (Build Index), "fd" (Fetch Data)

+  The script can be configured by changing

+      ./shellscripts/config.ini

 - run `$ ./shellscripts/dse-gen.py -a dd` to download needed libraries/files
 - run `$ ant` to build the HTML-Files
-- run `$ ./shellscripts/build_index.sh` to build the fulltext search index.
+- run `$ ./shellscripts/dse-gen.py -a bi` to build the fulltext search index.
 Be aware, you'll need to have ant-contrib installed.
 - create a git repo and commit to github
 - copy you XML/TEI encoded files you'd like to publish into `data/editions`
 - adapt/modify the XSLTs